Living Well trust

 Keri Revell is the current Chairperson of the Living Well Trust (formerly the Ebenezer Community Trust) which oversees the community services of Thames Baptist Church.
 Having raised a family alongside husband Peter, Keri is keen to see families and individuals thrive, especially those who face significant social and financial challenges.
 Keri has a background in teaching and social work.

-Samanda Teo is a young lady from Malaysia who came to NZ on a YWAM DTS and because of COVID19 could not get home, so she helps us out in 305 and in ResKids
+Samanda Teo is from Malaysia and came to NZ on a YWAM DTS and she helps us out in 305 and in ResKids.

 © Copyright Thames Baptist Church